Director of Public Safety and Chief of Police

-James L. Whalen is the Director of Public Safety at the University of Cincinnati.
-Mr. Whalen began his career with UC after retiring from the Cincinnati Police Department in September of 2015, where he served for nearly 30 years.
+Eliot Isaac is the Director of Public Safety and Chief of Police at the University of Cincinnati.
+Isaac began his career with UC in April 2022 after retiring from the Cincinnati Police Department in February 2022, where he served for 33 years.

 Edward J. Dadosky